siqiang-ng/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting a tag: `tag delete`

+#### From a contact

+Deletes the specified tag from a contact in the address book.

+Format: `tag delete t/TAG n/NAME`

+* Deletes the tag from the contact with a matching name.

+Example:
+* `delete t/CS2103T n/John Doe` deletes only the CS2103T tag from John Doe while the rest of the tags remain intact.

+#### From all contacts

+Deletes the specified tag from all contacts in the address book.

+Format: `tag delete t/TAG`

+* Deletes the tag with the specified name `TAG` from all contacts.

+Example:
+* `delete t/CS2103T` deletes the tag CS2103T from all contacts.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.